25 Styles Covered

 • Pear body shapes - balances hips

-• Small to medium busts - flatters without overwhelming
+• Small to medium busts - complements without overwhelming

 • Elegant occasions requiring modest coverage